 Cusk has essentially said that she had to step away from writing as herself after being viciously, personally attacked by the press, and some readers, following the publication of her memoirs on becoming a mother (A Life’s Work, which is stunning and hilarious and brilliant) and her divorce (Aftermath, which I haven’t read).

 The author has put aside the construct of a plot, perhaps distrusting whatever use an invented storyline can be to our lives, and instead seeks to dig into the stories people tell each other or tell about themselves.
-The form is experimental in that the narrator, Faye, a writer who hides behind the retelling of other people’s stories.
-In the first book, travels to Athens to teach a writing workshop; buys and renovates an apartment in London in the second; and attends a writer’s conference in Portugal in the third.
+The form is experimental in that the narrator, Faye, is a writer who hides behind the retelling of other people’s stories.
+In the first book, she travels to Athens to teach a writing workshop; she buys and renovates an apartment in London in the second; and attends a writer’s conference in Portugal in the third.
 We learn that she is divorced, that she has two children.
 This is the slender framework of the trilogy.
-The meat of the books are the stories of the people she meets – strangers on an airplane, her writing students, her hairdresser, old friends, journalists who interview her.
+The meat of the books are the stories of the people she meets – strangers on airplanes, her writing students, her hairdresser, old friends, journalists who interview her.
 She retells and reshapes their accounts and confessions.
 Their stories are shards of a mirror that refract and reflect each other, and Faye in a more subtle way.
-There are many possible themes, or maybe these are better phrased as questions: What happens after you let go of the story of your life you imagined for yourself?
+There are many possible themes, or maybe these are better phrased as questions: What happens after you let go of the story of the life you imagined for yourself?
 What do parents do to children?
 What do men do to women?
 What does suffering bring?
 What does it create?
 What is static and what is changeable about the self?
 What generates the creative act?

 It’s significant that Faye is a writer only insofar as that renders her capable of such vivid and at times scathing portraits.
 It seems like she’s erasing herself in favor of painting portraits of others, but she’s retelling their stories in her own words.
 She’s not repeating them verbatim.

 Conversations with strangers on a plane occur early in two of the books, which sets the tone for the project.
 Why does that happen, people pouring their hearts out to strangers on a plane?
-Because it is temporary, because there is an intimacy borne of the close physical proximity, because the stranger will never be seen again, because there’s always a sense of mortality and powerlessness about being on a plane.
-There are other types of scenarios that inspire people to confide: the hairstylist’s chair (but in this case it’s the hairstylist who discloses), a gathering of writers, where there is almost a oneupmanship to prove who is the most damaged (and perhaps, then the more interesting writer?), a dinner with an old friend one hasn’t seen in years, a writing workshop where students are willing to make themselves vulnerable.
+Because it is a temporary space, because there is an intimacy borne of the close physical proximity, because the stranger will never be seen again, because there’s always a sense of mortality and powerlessness about being on a plane.
+There are other types of scenarios that inspire people to confide: the hairstylist’s chair (but in this case it’s the hairstylist who discloses), a gathering of writers, where there is almost a one-upmanship to prove who is the most damaged (and perhaps, then the more interesting writer?), a dinner with an old friend not seen in years, a writing workshop where students are willing to make themselves vulnerable.
 Sometimes the revelations by the speaker are unconscious, and only a careful listener (or reader) would pick up on the hypocrisy or self-deceptions that emerge from contradictory assertions.

 other times, the radically honest confidences are not in the context of any